 Let us wake up and realize this important lesson,

 Let's not wait for the rivers to run dry and our lands be devoid of life,

 Let us find our way back to freedom and make a prosperous future for all to flourish!!

-One of the avatars keeping warm in the beehive hut shelter.
+One of the avatars keeping warm in the beehive hut.

-For a more international resemblance, creating a child with no gender or race seemed most appropriate therefore it wasn’t targeted to any particular groups, just the human race.
-This was agreed upon by all members, then integrating parts of the environment into the character was then decided.
+Our avatar is an 'every child' with no specific gender or race and this felt appropriate given that we are considering the human condition globally.
+The whole team felt that this was important and once that decision was made we discussed the narrative of the child's journey.
 Our environment affects us in multiple ways especially when growing up, those who we interact with, the food we consume, sights we witness and experience.
-This all creates a mould for who we become, having the character absorb the environment around them, their skin/eyes/hair visualises this.
-A chameleon like skin which camouflages itself replicating the environment to form a protection against predators, creating its own shelter.
+This all creates a mould for whom we become, our 'every child' absorb the environment around them, their skin/eyes/hair reflects this.
+A chameleon-like skin which camouflages itself by replicating the environment to form a protection against predators, creating its own shelter.

 When it came to animating the character, Terri looked at various references of children playing to remember what the key body movements are.
 Children have tons of fuel and don’t get tired out easily, they need to be entertained otherwise their focus can drift away.
 These aspects were vital to remember when it came to animating a smaller human that is bursting with energy.
 Creating a happy child was definitely a goal of mine as that can connect with the viewers inner child.